MickWest/sitrec/docs/UserInterface.md

 - Dragging the slider will quickly adjust the value.
 - Editing the number directly - click on the number and type in a new value
 - Dragging the number _vertically_ will change it in small increments
-- Clicking on the number and then useing the up/down arrows will change the number in single steps
+- Clicking on the number and then using the up/down arrows will change the number in single steps

-Most sliders will stop at the left or right minumum or maximum values, but some, such as the hours/minutes, etc., will wrap around and increament/decrement the slider above them.
+Most sliders will stop at the left or right minimum or maximum values, but some, such as the hours/minutes, etc., will wrap around and increment/decrement the slider above them.

 ## Color Pickers
 ![Color Picker.jpg](docimages/Color Picker.jpg)